ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Timeline Communication

 Every leader in sales, marketing, product, or support I've worked with has been appreciative of transparency in the technical process and technical roadmap.
 By contrast, I've spoken to leaders at some companies who describe their technical teams as a black hole.
 It goes without saying that you don't want to be called a black hole.
 Not being a black hole is simple; it looks like somewhere in your organization having a regular process to provide transparency to other leaders.
 Ideally, you're also helping other departments feel heard by having a forum, or a mechanism, to take input and incorporate that into the roadmap process.
-You can also close the loop and your process communicates back to stakeholders where their request is in the development process and manages expectations for when it will be ready.
+You can and should close the loop with other departments in your process by communicating back to stakeholders where their request is in the development process and manage expectations for when it will be completed.

 ## Tech Process